Hazard Communication & Chemical Safety

 All departments managing contractors will advise the appropriate representative of any chemical hazards which may be encountered in the normal course of their work on the premises.
 SJU project managers are responsible to supply SDS's for hazardous materials to be used in University Buildings.

-For further information on this written program, the hazard communication standard, and applicable SDS's contact: The Department of Health, Safety and Environment, 610-660-3037
+For further information on this written programs, the hazard communication standard, and access to SDS systems contact: The Department of Environmental Health and Radiation Safety.

 REFERENCES